A Classical course of study for your children.

 House Leagues are designed to instil a sense of student ownership and responsibility, foster community and nurture student leaders.
-At the beginning of the year all students are placed in one of four houses: Newman, Campion, Becket or Langton.
+At the beginning of the year all students are placed in one of two houses: Gilbert or Becket.
 Each house has a student prefect and is presided over by a faculty member.
 The houses engage in friendly competition in three categories to win end of the year championships.

 House Champions in Service.
 Students maintain simple aspects of the physical environment by completing the “Daily Duties” (sweeping, dusting, kitchen crew etc…)

 House Champions in Athletics.
 Students compete in optional but highly encouraged intramural games.